SilvioWeging/kASA/README.md

 If you want to optimise precision over sensitivity, you could use `k 12 12` and/or filter out low scoring reads (e.g. by ignoring everything below 0.5 (Relative Score)).

 Another important thing here is the output.
 Or the output**s** if you want. kASA can give you two files, one contains the per-read information, which taxa were found (identification file, in json format) and the other a table of how much of each taxon was found (the profile, a csv file).
-But because too much information isn't always nice, you can specify how much taxa shall be shown for each read and if the profile should be human readable.
+But because too much information isn't always nice, you can specify how much taxa shall be shown for each read (e.g. `-b 5` shows best 5 hits) or if the outputs should be human readable (see below).

 The per read error score ranges from -1 to 1.
 A 1 means that the best score deviates as far as possible from the optimal score, 0 means a perfect match and -1 means that the reverse complement also fits perfectly.
 In human readable format, only the error of the best score is printed.